andras-simonyi/citeproc-el/README.md

 ## Usage

-The central use-case of `citeproc-el` is that of feeding all citations occurring in a document into a citation processor, and rendering the complete list of references and bibliography with it.
-In order to do that, firstly a citation processor object has to be created using the `citeproc-create` function.
+The central use-case of `citeproc-el` is that of feeding all citations occurring in a document into a citation processor and rendering the complete list of references and bibliography with it.
+This requires the following steps:

+  1. Creating a citation processor object,
+  2. collecting the document's citations into a list of `citeproc-citation` structures,
+  3. loading this list into the processor's citation queue, and
+  3. rendering the loaded citations and the corresponding bibliography with the processor.

+### Creating a citation processor

+Citation processor objects are created using the `citeproc-create` function.
 Inspired by the [citeproc-js](https://github.com/Juris-M/citeproc-js) API, the signature of this function is